Belgrade Metro: 1950s

 After the war ended, the city's authorities concentrated on reconstructing the demolished urban infrastructure, pushing the introduction of trolleybuses.
 City planners have contemplated the possibility of introducing a metro to Belgrade's transit system since the early 1950s, but there were no real projects in that direction.
 Several ideas have been discussed since the 1950s "General Urban Plan" discussions as to how to build the metro.
 The first proper plan came in 1958, when architect Nikola Dobrović suggested a line that runs along Kalemegdan, Terazije, Slavija, and Čubura.

 1960s

-The first specialized traffic surveys for the purpose of the future subway were conducted in 1965, only three years after the first such surveys were conducted in Chicago.
+The first specialised traffic surveys for the purpose of the future subway were conducted in 1965, only three years after the first such surveys were conducted in Chicago.
 In 1968, a comprehensive plan came about, led by Savo Janjić.
 The plan envisioned three lines, totaling a length of 33 km, with 35 stations.
-The neighborhoods, projected for the inclusion in the metro grid were: Zemun, New Belgrade, Zvezdara, downtown, Dorćol, Čubura, Banjica, Čukarica, Palilula, Višnjica with the later addition of Braće Jerković and Dunavski Venac.
+The neighbourhoods, projected for the inclusion in the metro grid were: Zemun, New Belgrade, Zvezdara, downtown, Dorćol, Čubura, Banjica, Čukarica, Palilula, Višnjica with the later addition of Braće Jerković and Dunavski Venac.

 According to the city's general urban plan (GUP) in the 1960s, Cvetni trg was envisioned as the location of the future central underground subway station of Belgrade, which would also replace the Belgrade Main railway station.
 Tunnels would conduct traffic in the north to south direction.
 However, the railroad authorities opposed the project, so the plans were abandoned.